Standards of Satisfactory Academic Progress

 1. Be removed from warning status because both cumulative GPA and cumulative completion rate are met; OR

 The Financial Aid Committee will consider the appeal and render a decision, which the Financial Aid Specialist will convey in writing to the student.
+Letters will be mailed to the students’ address on file.
 If the appeal is approved the student will be placed on financial aid probation and will regain financial aid eligibility for one semester.
 The decision of the committee is final.

 All attempted hours are counted, including transfer hours, remedial coursework, withdrawals, repetitions and incomplete grades (whether or not financial aid was received, or the course work was successfully completed).
 ESL classes do not count towards SAP as they have no credit hours attached to them.
 SAP will be recalculated once incomplete grades are converted into actual grades or withdrawals.